Table of Contents

 Role of a Nursery Teacher

-- Plan daily lessons and activities
+- Plan daily portions and the activities.

 Skills Required for each Role